fisher60/friendo-bot/README.md

 2. Create an [imgflip](https://api.imgflip.com/) api account

-3. Create an [Ticketmaster](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/) api account
+3. Create a [Ticketmaster](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/) api account

 4. Create a file `bot.env` in the root project directory and fill it out using the example below